nexusformat/definitions/manual/source/design.rst

 Data groups often describe objects in the experiment (monitors, detectors, monochromators, etc.), so that the contents (both data fields and/or other data groups) comprise the properties of that object.
-NeXus has defined a set of standard objects, or base classes, out of which a NeXus file can be constructed.
+NeXus has defined a set of standard objects, or :ref:`base classes <base.class.definitions>`, out of which a NeXus file can be constructed.
 This is each data group is identified by a name and a class.
 The group class, defines the type of object and the properties that it can contain, whereas the group name defines a unique instance of that class.
 These classes are